Biden tops primary voting; other results will be delayed

 On Long Island, Republicans, Democrats and Libertarians also chose nominees for several congressional and state legislative races.

-In the 2nd Congressional District that includes parts of Nassau and Suffolk counties, Republican and Democratic primaries will decide nominees to replace longtime Rep. Pete King (R-Seaford).
+In the 2nd Congressional District, which includes parts of Nassau and Suffolk counties, Republican and Democratic primaries will decide nominees to replace longtime Rep. Peter King (R-Seaford).

 In other races: